-4.4.1 Hardware/software Partitioning
+4.5.1 Hardware/software partitioning

-[Guus: should be somewhere else].
 'The partition of a system into hardware and software is of critical importance because it has a huge impact on the cost/performance characteristics of the final design.
-In the case of embedded systems, a hardware/software partition represents a physical partition of system functionality into application-specific hardware and software executing on one (or more) processor(s).'[30].
+In the case of embedded systems, a hardware/software partition represents a physical partition of system functionality into application-specific hardware and software executing on one (or more) processor(s).'[32].
 When considering general purpose computing systems, a partition represents a logical division of system functionality, where the underlying hardware is designed to support the software implementation of the complete system functionality.
 This division is elegantly captured by the instruction set.
 Thus instruction selection strongly affects the system hardware/software organization.

 Obviously is important to look at the architectural organization of the system.
 Although it is possible to generate a complete system using only FPGA's, it is very common to use a combination of 1 (or more) processors with dedicated hardware.
-This is called coprocessing[30]
+This is called coprocessing[32]